Siamul/PhotoStylist/README.md

 Extract the zip and put the contents in a folder named "weights"

-Other weights will be automatically download the first time you run the code.
+Other weights will be automatically downloaded the first time you run the code.